mar-monsalve/mar-monsalve/README.md

 ## About me

 Hello I'm a passionate learner with a key focus on C, Assembler and the others lenguages I'm being taught at University.
-I strongly believe that our customer ideas really matter.
+I strongly believe that our customer's ideas really matter.

 ## Looking Ahead